-If you have concerns about feral cats, the RSPCA and Cats Protection recommend that:
+Most feral cats will look after themselves.
+If you have concerns about the health of feral cats, the RSPCA and Cats Protection recommend that:

-- cats are humanely trapped and taken for veterinary examination
+- feral cats are humanely trapped and taken for examination by a vet

 - new homes are found for cats and kittens with a suitable temperament